IanPaniagua/regalo-app-rn/DOCS/feature-group-giffting/group-gifting-strategy.md

 ---

-## 🔄 Migration Strategy (si hay usuarios existentes)
+## 🔄 Migration Strategy (if there are existing users)

-No aplica para MVP - es feature nueva, no hay datos que migrar.
+Not applicable for MVP – this is a new feature, no data to migrate.

 ---